Does lifting three scenes produce something closer to the final cut Kubrick might have delivered?

 Crucially, this version of Eyes Wide Shut is presented in the boxier 1.33:1 aspect ratio, a neater frame and, to my eye and many others, Kubrick’s primary photographic intent for the film.

-He shot fairly wide lenses with a strong geometric perspective and almost no y axis movement; cropping to 1.85:1 is counter to that approach.
+He shot fairly wide lenses with a strong geometric perspective and almost no y axis movement; cropping to 1.85:1 (which is how the film was exhibited in ’99) is counter to that approach.

 The 20th anniversary trims